What Is the Difference Between Procurement and Sourcing?

 Close relationships help you discover problems with suppliers and resolve them quickly.
 A robust procurement strategy involves creating strong ties with your key suppliers to mitigate those risks.
 It also means establishing alternate sourcing for supply chain disruptions caused by natural disasters or other threats you can't control.

 Sourcing and procurement are two overlapping concepts that are often used interchangeably.
-Still, there are some distinctions between sourcing vs. procurement, and they refer to slightly different ideas.
+Still, there are some distinctions between procurement vs. sourcing, and they refer to slightly different ideas.
 Essentially, sourcing is just one of the activities that goes into the procurement process.
 Procurement also involves planning, purchasing and inventory management.
 Sourcing is one of the first steps to procurement, which covers the end-to-end process of managing supplies for an organization.

 The basic definition of sourcing is the process of finding and vetting suppliers.
 It can also require managing relationships with those suppliers and developing a network of alternate vendors.
 The level of detail involved in sourcing depends on the resources you can dedicate.
 Sourcing managers find the raw materials that meet their organization's or customer's criteria.